 Every item kept from landfill counts- and to date Suitsupply has been able to save over 20.000 kilos in pre- and post-production apparel & leather products.
-That means that we are well on our way to reach our target of keeping 25.000kg of unwanted apparel out of the waste mountains by the end of 2020.
+That means that we are well on our way to reach keeping 46.000kg of unwanted apparel out of the waste mountains by the end of 2021.